complyue/hbi/Readme.md

 and even a lone service, are rather likely to be integrated with other systems/services into larger solutions, to be useful today.

-A **service** software typically act on behalf of many users concurrently, with main line scenarios involve coordianted operations with other **service**s in reaction to each user's each activity.
-This is largely different than a traditional **client** software which assumes single user's activities only.
-If every user activity wait, there will be just too much waitings.
+Such a **service** software typically act on behalf of many users concurrently, with main line scenarios involve coordinated operations with other **service**s in reaction to each user's each activity.
+This is largely different from a traditional **client** software which assumes single user's activities only.
+If every user activity is to be waited, there will be just too much waitings.

 ### Inter-Service Communication with request/response pattern